John O'Donoghue (TV presenter)

 John O’Donoghue (6 October 1931 – 11 September 2014) was a broadcaster.
-He grew up in Milltown, Co.
-Kildare, and studied history at UCD.
+He grew up in Milltown, County Kildare, and studied history at University College Dublin.
 He worked as a schoolteacher then trained as a barrister, but pursued a career in broadcasting instead.

 O'Donoghue joined Telefís Éireann in the early 1960s, and presented the new station's first current affairs programme, Broadsheet.
 He also presented Irish television’s first coverage of a general election count in 1965, from a special "elections newsroom" in Studio One.
 O’Donoghue then went on to present the popular current affairs programme 7 Days, which went on air in 1966 and ran for ten years.
 His later work included the regional news and features programmes Next Stop in the 1970s and Ireland’s Eye (1980-83).